Csprier/Mongo-Node-Express-UserAuthentication/README.md

 `$ npm install mocha chai chai-http cross-env --save-dev`

- Alteratively, copy/paste the following and enter in `npm install`.
+ Alteratively, copy/paste the following into your package.json file and run `npm install` after you save it.
 ```
 "dependencies": {
     "bcryptjs": "^2.4.3",